benkogan/serena/_posts/2013-08-27-three-dead-dogs.markdown

 ---
 layout:   post
 title:    "Three Dead Dogs"
-category: other work
+category: Other Work
 ---

+**1**

 ```
-1
     Today when I do my pull-ups I watch twin deer
 born in Keith and Petra’s backyard.
 In their first
 moments they are rash-pledged, outgoing.

     When I work out I watch a VHS tape of me
 naked in the bath with my sister when I am eighteen
 months old.
 Vigorously I miss the purple bath
 bucket we have until I am seven.
 I pour water over